jnaizer/thesis_research_data_and_results/README.md

 ## Overview

-This repository contains the results for my M.S. in Computer Science Thesis.
+This repository contains all of the statistical testing results for my M.S. in Computer Science Thesis.
 All results were collected via usage of the CLI tool, `cryptoguard`, that I developed as a part of my Thesis.
 This tool can be found [here](https://github.com/jnaizer/cryptoguard).

 ## Results
 The statistical testing suites used are: